The New, and Improved, “Once-A-Day-Keeps-the- Doctor-Away” Superfood: Move Over Apples!

 However, an exceptional diet and lifestyle are necessary to make up for those disadvantages.
 The most important foods to eat are those that naturally contain probiotics, namely, dairy yogurt, and possibly the new non-dairy varieties.
 Also, dairy, and non-dairy kefir.
 Both are the only foods associated with significant health benefits.
 Probiotic supplements, and foods/drinks with probiotics added, haven’t been studied adequately to determine their effectiveness.
 Yogurt and kefir have been found to improve wound healing, recovery from illnesses, reductions in inflammation, colon, breast and prostate cancers, and eye diseases.
 They have also been found to decrease the risk for conditions caused by inflammation, like Alzheimer’s, cardiovascular disease, osteoporosis, irritable bowel syndrome, diarrhea and/or constipation, bone and dental health, infectious diseases, and others.

 But probiotics can’t work alone.
-To be effective, you also need foods containing prebiotics to create the healthy gut you desire.
+To be effective, you also need foods containing prebiotics to create the healthy gut you need.
 Prebiotics nourish probiotics.
 Together they form the critical prebiotic/probiotic duo creating a microbiome teeming with healthy microbes that achieve the superior level of beneficial microbes that fight off chronic and acute diseases.
-Only then could you achieve maximum health advantages.
+Only then can you achieve maximum health advantages.
 Prebiotics can be found in various high fiber plant foods as diverse as almonds, agave, barley, wheat, oats, garlic, leeks, onions, flax seeds, artichoke, asparagus, bananas, and more.

 Breast milk contains both prebiotics and probiotics, which is why it is so protective.